iamadeadpixel/VU-Pixels_pimped_recon/README.md

 - Adds some stuff to the recon kit
 - Code is slopy and is work in progress, but works !
 - Gadget slot 1: Ammo crate and Medic bag
-- Gadget slo2 2: RPG/SMAW and Claymore
+- Gadget slot 2: RPG/SMAW and Claymore